How to Tell If You’re Dehydrated & How to Prevent It In the First Place

 - Bell peppers

 Don’t wait for an overly flavored tablet to dissolve in your water.
 Don’t spill environmentally unfriendly single servings packets of powder all over the place.
-Start squeezing Buoy!
+Squeeze your Buoy today!